Hip dysplasia – PAO or short stem prosthesis?

 - Younger patients (< 40 years): Joint preservation through PAO recommended.

-- Older patients (> 60 years): Short stem prosthesis is more appropriate due to degenerative changes.
+- Older patients (> 60 years): Short-stem prosthesis is more sensible due to degenerative changes.

-- Physically demanding professions: Short-stem prostheses allow for faster recovery.
+- Physically demanding occupations: Short-stem prosthesis allows for faster load-bearing capacity.

 - Low-stress activities: PAO can offer long-term benefits.